solo-io/supergloo/docs/content/setup/cluster_registration/enterprise_cluster_registration.md

 1. `**remote-context**` - The Kubernetes context with access to the remote cluster being registered.
 1. `**relay-server-address**` - The address of the relay server running on the management cluster.

 Following the [Gloo Mesh Enterprise prerequisites guide]({{% versioned_link_path fromRoot="/setup/enterprise_prerequisites" %}}), you should already have a virtual service for the relay server exposed on an ingress gateway.
-Assuming you are using kind and Istio, you can retrieve the ingress address by running the following commands.
+Assuming you are using Kind and Istio, you can retrieve the ingress address by running the following commands.

 ```shell
 MGMT_CONTEXT=kind-mgmt-cluster # Update value as needed